kitsuyaazuma/SCARLET/README.md

 ![GitHub License](https://img.shields.io/github/license/kitsuyaazuma/SCARLET)

-Official implementation of SCARLET (Semi-supervised federated distillation with global CAching and Reduced soft-Label EnTropy)
+Official implementation of **SCARLET** from the paper "[Soft-Label Caching and Sharpening for Communication-Efficient Federated Distillation](https://arxiv.org/abs/2504.19602)".

 > [!IMPORTANT]
-> The `main` branch contains a simplified implementation for better understanding of SCARLET’s core algorithms.
+> The `main` branch contains a simplified implementation for better understanding of SCARLET’s core algorithms, using [BlazeFL](https://github.com/blazefl/blazefl).
 > For the exact experiment code and hyperparameter settings used in our paper, switch to the [`reproducibility`](https://github.com/kitsuyaazuma/SCARLET/tree/reproducibility) branch.

 # Getting Started